Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

         @"FROM\s+\[Document\].*RolesDocument");
 ```

-The filter runs before any thresholds are applied.
+The filter runs before any thresholds are applied, and patterns are matched with a 1-second regex timeout to avoid
+pathological patterns.

 ## Manual assertions